AGH-CEAI/scene_props/README.md

 ---
 ## Development notes

 This project uses various tools for aiding the quality of the source code.
-Currently most of them are executed by the `pre-commit`.
+Currently most of them are executed by `pre-commit`.
 Please make sure to enable its hooks:

 ```bash
 pre-commit install